sliced-bread/Slicedbread.CompareTo/README.md

 var comparison = config.Compare();
 ```

-Exceptions should not occur during normal comparisons, but it is always possible that something could go wrong in a propery accessor or when calling a method to get the key for a collection item.
+Exceptions should not occur during normal comparisons, but it is always possible that something could go wrong in a propery accessor or in our library itself (hey, nobody's perfect!).
 If the comparison is not essential to the running of the application, consider supressing exceptions.